Springer Opera House in Columbus facing backlash after uncensored No Shame Theatre

 “I think it’s a bit unfair because of our first amendment.
 I think it’s unjust to shut down an entire thing because one person said it,” said Zeb Kosobucki, a Columbus resident.

-James said the Springer Opera House is not the place for speech like that.

-“I believe in free speech," she said.
-"I want to say what I want to say.
+“I believe in free speech," she one local resident "I want to say what I want to say.
 But it’s all about the time and the place and your audience.”

 Copyright 2019 WTVM.
 All rights reserved.